-It is also important to note that much of the legislation that imposes liability also sets forth detailed conditions upon which a director or officer may be relieved from liability and that in most cases a "due diligence defence" is available.
+It is also important to note that much of the legislation that imposes liability also sets forth detailed conditions subject to which a director or officer may be relieved from liability and that, in most cases, a "due diligence defense" is available.
 In short, at the end of the day, it is always necessary to consider carefully the specific facts of a particular case.

 There have been a number of charts and lists of these types of liabilities prepared over the years.
-Here is a brief summary of some of the major pieces of Canadian and Ontario Provincial legislation which imposes liabilities on directors and the sources of liability provided for.
+The following is a brief summary of some of the major pieces of Canadian and Ontario provincial legislation which imposes liabilities on directors and the sources of liability provided for:

-Environmental Legislation Environmental Protection Act Failure to take reasonable care to prevent discharge of contaminants (even if there has been no discharge) Failure to report discharge of contaminants Ontario Water Resources Act Failure to take reasonable care to prevent the discharge of material into water that may impair the quality of the water Failure to report a discharge of material that may impair water quality Consuming water in excess of prescribed amounts without a permit
+- (1) Environmental Protection Act: - (a) failure to take reasonable care to prevent discharge of contaminants, even if there has been no discharge; and

-Pesticides Act Failure to take reasonable care to prevent harmful effects of pesticides on the environment Discharging a pesticide that causes or is likely to cause harm to the environment Ontario Mining Act - Failure to take reasonable care to ensure compliance with requirements of the legislation concerning mine rehabilitation and closure
+- (b) failure to report discharge of contaminants; - (2) Ontario Water Resources Act: - (a) failure to take reasonable care to prevent the discharge of material into water that may impair the quality of the water; - (b) failure to report a discharge of material that may impair water quality; and - (c) consuming water in excess of prescribed amounts without a permit; - (3) Pesticides Act: - (a) failure to take reasonable care to prevent harmful effects of pesticides on the environment; and - (b) Discharging a pesticide that causes or is likely to cause harm to the environment; - (4) Ontario Mining Act failure to take reasonable care to ensure compliance with requirements of the legislation concerning mine rehabilitation and closure; - (5) Canadian Environmental Protection Act breach of the legislation, including manufacturing or importing of prohibited substances, and failure to report or take measures to notify the public as required in certain circumstances; - (6) Dangerous Goods Transportation Act transportation of dangerous goods without applicable prescribed safety requirements and safety marks; - (7) Transportation of Dangerous Goods Act 1992 handling, transporting or importing dangerous goods without applicable prescribed safety requirements; - (8) Fisheries Act harmful alteration, disruption or destruction of fish habitat; - (9) Canada Business Corporations Act: - (a) improper purchase, redemption or acquisition of shares, payment of a commission, payment of a dividend, giving of financial assistance, payment of an indemnity or payment to a shareholder; - (b) issuance of shares for less than fair money equivalent; - (c) insider trading; - (d) liability to employees for wages; - (e) breach of duty of care; and - (f) breach of the legislation;

-Canadian Environmental Protection Act - Breach of the legislation, including manufacturing or importing of prohibited substance, and failure to report or take measures to notify the public as required in certain circumstances Dangerous Goods Transportation Act - Transportation of dangerous goods without applicable prescribed safety requirements and safety marks Transportation of Dangerous Goods Act , 1992 - Handling, transporting or importing dangerous goods without applicable prescribed safety requirements Fisheries Act - Harmful alteration, disruption or destruction of fish habitat
+2. Trends and Developments in Corporate Governance